AlexMollard/EnetPlayGround/README.md

 > Sure, but I ain't promising answers.

 ### 👀 Why are you still reading this?
-> I have no idea, I thought you would have left by now.
+> I have no idea, maybe you're procrastinating, or maybe you're just curious.
+Either way, you're welcome here for now. *they are listening*.

 ### 🤕 Are you okay?